 - Makes you dollars, too, by targeting the right audience that converts.

 You can read about the detailed target analysis here.

-For now, let us see each of the Facebook demographic factors in detail.
+For now, let us see each of the demographic factors in detail in the next section.

-Marketers can utilize the age data Facebook has to find their target groups.
+Marketers can utilize the demographic age ranges data right off Facebook (or from other resources) to find their target group.

 Generally, you’d find the following age ranges for surveys: